The Pragmatic Downsides of Government

-Why you should be an Anarchist
+Why you should be an anarchist

 and usually a statist's reply isn't to contend with those arguments (they're too obviously correct) but to argue that government is somehow necessary.
 I already shot down that idea in the same article.
 In this article I just want to point out some additional pragmatic downsides of government, or at least of democracy.

-- *It encourages discrimination*.
-Let me ask a question: what should you expect to happen if you take a society with an imbalance of superficial traits - let's say skin color - and erect a system where every conflict is decided by who has more votes?
+What should you expect to happen if you take a society with an imbalance of superficial traits - let's say skin color - and erect a system where every conflict is decided by who has more votes?
 Should you be surprised when the minority ends up with less rights?

 Contrast how capitalism actively *dis*courages discrimination by depriving bigots of customers and employees.

-- *It encourages dishonesty and dirty argument tactics*.
 Because it makes convincing the masses the sole means of political power, anything that helps you convince someone is something you're incentivized to do, even if it works by exploiting their irrationality.